Vchitect/Latte/README.md

 ## Acknowledgments
-Video generation models are improving quickly and the development of Latte has been greatly inspired by the following amazing works and teams: [DiT](https://github.com/facebookresearch/DiT) and [U-ViT](https://github.com/baofff/U-ViT).
+Latte has been greatly inspired by the following amazing works and teams: [DiT](https://github.com/facebookresearch/DiT) and [U-ViT](https://github.com/baofff/U-ViT), we thank all the contributors for open-sourcing.

 ## License
-The code and model weights are licensed under [CC-BY-NC](license_for_usage.txt).
+The code and model weights are licensed under [LICENSE](license).